 Beware following the herd

 When you receive the advice to “just eat a balanced diet”, what this usually refers to is a balance between protein, fat, and carbohydrates.
-Unfortunately, what this stale advice overlooks is that an optimal balance for you may not be an optimal balance for me.
-For example, each of us has individual requirements for protein and fat.
+Unfortunately, his stale advice overlooks that an optimal balance for you may not be an optimal balance for me.
+Each of us has individual requirements for protein and fat.
 Some people require less protein than others.
-Some people can digest more fats than others.
+Some people can digest more fat, such as nuts and seeds, than others.
 Some people have a naturally rapid digestion, while others digest more slowly.
 You are not a statistic, and you do not want to become a statistic.
 You are an individual, and self-knowledge is often the best knowledge.

 The stale advice to “just eat a balanced diet” also overlooks micronutrients, such as minerals and vitamins.
 Many people are deficient in minerals and vitamins without knowing it.
-These deficiencies can have severe consequences over time, but deficiencies are individual, like requirements for protein and fat.
-Minerals and vitamins are found in vegetables and fruit, but not in refined grains, cereals, and starch, except minerals or vitamins added by the manufacturer.
+Nutrient deficiencies can have severe consequences over time, causing disease, but needs for minerals and vitamins can be individual.
+Minerals and vitamins are found in vegetables and fruit, but usually not in refined or processed grains, cereals, and starch, except minerals or vitamins added by the manufacturer.
 What does it tell us that minerals or vitamins are added to the flour?

-How do you find the optimal balance for you of protein, lipids, and carbohydrates,including vitamins and minerals?
+How do you find the optimal balance for you of protein, fat, and carbohydrates,including vitamins and minerals?
+Know yourself first.
 Experiment with different proportions, and listen to your body.
 For example, some people do not digest red meat well.
 It is not healthy for them.
-They do not have enough acid in the stomach to digest it well, so after eating meat, even in small portions, it putrefies and can cause these people indigestion or even stomach pains.
-According to blood type eating, people who do not digest meat well tend to have blood type A, which is consistent with what I have observed.
-For a health gain and weight loss, if you have blood type A, it may be healthy for you to cut red meat from what you eat.
-Fish, eggs, chicken, and turkey can be easy substitutes.
-These foods are more healthy, if you get them from suppliers that do not have confined animal farming operations, where they are fed a steady diet of refined grains, anti-biotics, growth hormones, and pain killers.
+They do not have enough acid in their stomach to digest it well, so after eating meat, even in small portions, it putrefies and can cause these people indigestion or even stomach pains.
+According to blood type eating, people who do not digest meat well tend to have blood type A or AB, which is consistent with what I have observed.
+To gain health and lose weight, if you have blood type A, it may be healthy for you to avoid red meat completely, even if it reminds you of happy moments in your childhood.
+Fish, eggs, chicken, and turkey can be easy substitutes for red meat.
+These foods are more healthy, if you get them from suppliers that do not have confined animal farming operations.
+Small, local suppliers can be optimal for many.

 For a discussion and details of the science of macro-nutrients (food types), click on main food types.
 Dr. Anne Zauderer of the Riordan Clinic describes the basics of macro-nutrients, nutrition, and metabolism in this eighty-two minute video.